yojoecapital/notes/CS-585 Natural Language Processing/21-Dependency-Parsing.md

 ## Revisiting PCFPs: Lexicalization

-- another approach to incorporating contextual information into PCFGs is ==lexicalization==
+- another approach to incorporating contextual information into PCFGs is **lexicalization**
 - not that the likelihood of specific rules applying often *depends on specific words*  (especially, subcategorization)
 - the idea of lexicalization is to use properties of phrasal head words to get better estimates of rule probabilities